ksaveljev/dotfiles/README.md

 dotfiles
 ========

-I am using MacVim from macports and in order to make everything work we need to install it this way:
+I am using MacVim from macports and in order to make everything work we need to install it this way (actually you only need +python27, rest is optional):

     sudo port install macvim +huge +python27 +ruby20 +lua